 There are laws and codes for that.
 Keep your distance.
 Don’t cut in front of a moving vehicle.
 When a car stops in front of you, you stop, too.
 It is common sense to follow the traffic rules to avoid accidents.
 Rules make life on the road safer, and you just do it without thinking.
 It’s common sense, and it’s the law.
 Don’t drive and drink.

-Setting boundaries is creating behavior rules in relationships
+Creating boundaries is setting up behavior rules in relationships

 Was there ever a kinder gentler America?
 Maybe, but behavior rules about how we treat each other have always depended on our environment, our culture, whether or not there was or is substance use in the family.
 Substance use and drinking make setting boundaries particularly difficult.